-Some people simply turn the heating on at the first sign of Autumn chill.
-But others will hold on for as long as they can in an effort to save money, help the environment or simply to make a point to their housemates.
+Some people turn the heating on at the first sign of the autumn chill.
+But others will hold on for as long as they can in an effort to save money on heating and help the environment.

-Cue arguments – in households and across social media – about when it’s acceptable to turn up the thermostat for the first time after the summer.
-Some people are outraged that someone has had the audacity to turn on the heating before the start of Autumn; others take sympathy with the shivering home dweller that resorted to turning up the thermostat.
+Cue arguments – in households and across social media – about when it’s acceptable to turn on the heating for the first time after the summer.

 Smarter technology can also help.
 Some houses have thermostatic radiator valves, which allow you to control the temperature of your individual radiators.
 That means you can turn down the heat in rooms you aren’t using.

 Many households also have wireless thermostats, which you can carry around with you to keep the temperature regulated where you need it.

 Or you may have smart heating controls that connect to the internet, allowing them to be accessed and adjusted remotely.